Sometimes you just can’t beat fresh, simple, and classic Margherita Pizza.

 - fresh ground pepper, to taste

 - Mix the olive oil and chopped garlic together in a small dish.
-After waiting 15 minutes as described in step 11, spread olive oil/garlic mixture on top of crust.
+Brush the top of the dough lightly with olive oil.
+Using your fingers, push dents into the surface of the dough to prevent bubbling.
 Top with pizza sauce, then the mozzarella cheese slices, then the tomato slices.

 - Bake for 14-16 minutes or until the crust is lightly browned and the cheese is bubbling.
 For the last minute, I move the oven rack to the top rack to really brown the edges.
 That's optional.

-- Please see homemade pizza crust recipe for how to make ahead and freeze the pizza dough.
+See homemade pizza crust recipe for how to freeze the pizza dough.

 Did you make a recipe?

 Tag @sallysbakeblog on Instagram and hashtag it #sallysbakingaddiction.